johndpope/GravitySimulator3D/README.md

 MainStage -> LoadScene (extends SuperScene) -> Node3D (MyCam, MySphere, MyThis, MyThat, bla, bla).

+You'll find the additional libraries in the libs dir.
 Don't forget to read up on the JavaFX 8 3D chapter.

 Now that you're up to speed with it, good luck ;-)